umati/Dashboard-OPCUA-Client/usage.md

 Requirements:

 -   Admin privileges
--   Open channel to the OPC UA Server
+-   Open port to the OPC UA Server

 ## Installing a MQTT Broker: